kind2-mc/kind2/doc/usr/content/9_other/3_test_generation.md

 # Test generation

-> **Note:** Test generation is, as of Kind 2 1.0, still a rather experimental feature.
+> **Disclaimer:** Test generation is, as of Kind 2 1.0, still a rather experimental
-> In particular, it works only for models whose nodes have inputs and outputs of
+> feature.
+In particular, it works only for models whose nodes have inputs and outputs
-> simple type (int, real, bool, and enum), not structured type (record, tuple, or array).
+> of simple type (int, real, bool, and enum), not structured type (record, tuple, or
-> There is a lot of room for improvement and the Kind 2 team welcomes
+> array).
+There is a lot of room for improvement and the Kind 2 team welcomes
 > feedback / bug reports.